defenseunicorns/pepr/docs/customresources.md

 # Importing Custom Resources

 Pepr and the [Kubernetes Fluent Client](https://github.com/defenseunicorns/kubernetes-fluent-client) allow us to generate TypeScript typings from Kubernetes Custom Resource Definitions (CRDs).
-This enables us to interact with custom resources as if they were native Kubernetes resources, empowering users to go beyond standard Kubernetes resources, enabling them to interact with custom entities such as Istio's Gateways and VirtualServices.
+This enables Pepr to interact with custom resources as if they were native Kubernetes resources, empowering users to go beyond standard Kubernetes resources, enabling them to interact with custom entities such as Istio's Gateways and VirtualServices.

 ## Generating TypeScript Types from CRDs